mahaloz/ctf-wiki-en/docs/misc/picture/png.md

 The second to last IDAT length is `45027` and the last IDAT length is `138`.

-Clearly, something is wrong at the last IDAT because the second to last IDAT is not full.
+Clearly, something is wrong with the last IDAT because the second to last IDAT is not full.

 Use `python` and `zlib` to decompress the content of the last IDAT.
-Note that **length, chunk type and CRC check value at the end** are excluded.
+Note that **length, chunk type, and CRC check value at the end** are excluded.

 ```python
 import zlib